🇮🇪COURTS

 Plain English

-This is a court form that helps share important information related to criminal cases.
-It's part of the legal process where certain details must be formally recorded and provided to the court.
+This form helps share important information as required by Irish criminal law.
+It's part of the process when specific details need to be formally disclosed in criminal cases under the relevant legislation.

 Submission Date

-• Deadlines for submitting this form are typically set by the court in the specific proceedings.
-There is no universal deadline as it depends on the stage of the case and court orders.
+• Deadlines for submitting this form are typically set by the court handling the specific case.
+Time-sensitive requirements may apply based on the stage of proceedings.

 • Preparation window: collect IDs, supporting records, and signatures in advance.